 At the start of her first year at the Academy, she joined the Glyndebourne Chorus for their tour and was subsequently asked to perform Carmen’s Habanera at Glyndebourne’s annual Christmas concert in 2021.
 In March and April of this year, she covered the role of Ramise in The Jette Parker Artists production of Arminio at The Linbury Theatre at The Royal Opera House.

 Georgia Mae has recently sung as the mezzo-soprano soloist for a performance of Mahler’s Symphony No.2 “Resurrection” at a sold-out Cadogan Hall in London, alongside Amati Orchestra and The London Chorus.

-Updated July 2023.
+Updated December 2023.
 This biography should not be reproduced without asking permission from the National Opera Studio.